The Process of Kalamkari Explained

 Creation of the Red Color

 Natural dyes, such as Suruduchakka (300 gm), chavalakodi tree root powders (1 kg), and 12 kg of alum added to boiling water, are used in the boiling process.
 The painted cloth is submerged in the solution and boiled at a high temperature for 30 minutes.
-Red colors come from these tree roots.
+Red colours come from these tree roots.
 When the cloth turns red, it is taken out of the boiling solution.

 Filling Colors

-- Next Green is produced by combining myrobalan flower, Kasim karma, and alum diluted with water.
+• Next Green is produced by combining myrobalan flower, Kasim karma, and alum diluted with water.

 Process in Machilipatnam

 The beginning steps of washing the fabric and sun drying it are the same for the Machilipatnam style as they are for the Srikalahasti style.
-The block printing technique, however, eliminates the need for linework because distinct blocks are utilized for each color.
+The block printing technique, however, eliminates the need for linework because distinct blocks are utilized for each colour.

 Printing of Mordants

 In the first subunit, craftsmen from the community of carpenters make little blocks from teak wood to create patterns.
 Stretched out on the table is the fabric that will be printed.
-During printing, the wet under surface stops the cloth from slipping.
+During printing, the wet undersurface stops the cloth from slipping.
 The mordant is then applied to a printing pad.
 The sponge layer is placed over the bamboo separators and is then covered with a gunny cloth.

 Degumming and Washing